Thegrasscutter/Thesis_Appendix/README.md

 ## Contributing

 This repository contains research code for the master thesis "Assessing the Real-World Relevance of Capture-The-Flag (CTF) Challenges Using NICE and MITRE ATT&CK Frameworks."
-The repository will be archived upon thesis delivery and will not be reciving updates.
 Feel free to fork it.